KingSeaI/sbom/README.md

 The specified directory should contain one or more subdirectories, each of which must contain either a requirements.txt or a package.json file.
 If any subdirectory does not contain one of these two files, the program will display a message in the terminal indicating the directory that is missing the file.

+A example directory is available as well, togheter with the output csv and json output files that comes with running the program on this example directory.

 ## Additional Features

 There are two additional features implemented in this code: